schnittchen/kp2bw/README.md

 bw login username
 ```

+When successful, this will output code for setting an environment variable (for Unix and for PowerShell).
+Follow those instructions.

 After that, you can use the kp2bw.py tool to import the data.
 This file is located in the kp2bw folder.
 Execute it using:
 ```
 kp2bw passwords.kdbx